Stockton & Modesto Art Galleries, Museums, Supplies & More

 For those interested in learning about the basics of drawing, painting, or sculpture the Modesto Art Academy is a great option and they offer after school classes and academic lectures of all kinds that are available in private and group formats.

-The Dragonfly Art for Life has classes for all ages including drawing, painting, summer camps, and weekly workshops where participants can learn new skills together.
-On top of that private parties, birthday parties, and team-building events can be arranged upon request plus they also have an art studio available to rent if you need a place to express your creativity.
+Dragonfly Art for Life has classes for all ages including drawing, painting, summer camps, and weekly workshops where participants can learn new skills together.
+On top of that private parties, birthday parties, and team-building events can be arranged upon request plus they also have a local art studio available to rent if you need a place to express your creativity.

 As you can tell by the name Pottery Magic Modesto is offering pottery lessons for all ages.
 They also host private parties and have deals where the studio fee is free on Monday and 50% off on Friday.